Abarema

 Abarema is a neotropical genus in the family Fabaceae.
-It is native to Brazil, Cuba, and Venezuela.Most of the species can be found in the Amazon Basin and the Guyana Highlands.
+It is native to Brazil and Venezuela.
+Most of the species can be found in the Amazon Basin and the Guyana Highlands.
 They have a deep-green fernlike foliage, with bipinnately compound leaves.

 Taxonomy

+In older works, the entire genus is usually included within Pithecellobium.
+Following the 1996 revision, about 45 species were accepted.
 This genus has been proven to be polyphyletic under its previous circumscription.
-As a result of the genetic evidence, the genera Jupunba and Punjuba were separated from Abarema.
+As a result of the genetic evidence, the genera Jupunba and Punjuba were separated from Abarema, and most of those species are now placed in Jupunba and Punjuba.

 Species

-Following the 1996 revision, there are currently about 45 species.
-In older works, the entire genus is usually included within Pithecellobium.